puppetlabs/puppetlabs-postgresql/README.md

 PostGIS is currently considered an unsupported feature, as it doesn't work on all platforms correctly.

-### All versions of RHEL/CentOS
+### All versions of RHEL/CentOS with manage_selinux => false

-If you have SELinux enabled you must add any custom ports you use to the `postgresql_port_t` context.
-You can do this as follows:
+If you have SELinux enabled and you are *not* using the selinux module to manage SELinux (this is the default configuration) you will need to label any custom ports you use with the `postgresql_port_t` context.
+The postgresql service will not start until this is done.
+To label a port use the semanage command as follows:

 ```shell
 semanage port -a -t postgresql_port_t -p tcp $customport